qeet/IMPORTJSONAPI/README.md

 ### Columns

-The Columns paramter is a comma seperated list of path expressions.
+The Columns parameter is a comma seperated list of path expressions.
 Path expressions contain one or more of the following components optionally seperated by a period '.'.

 | Component     |  Description                                                                      |
 |---------------|-----------------------------------------------------------------------------------|